Go Backpacking

 Posters for the Edinburgh Fringe Festival (photo: Archibald Ballantine)

-Its busiest months are during the summer months when the city comes alive with festivals, but even visiting during this time doesn’t have to make for an expensive trip.
+Its busiest months are in the summer, when the city comes alive with festivals, but even visiting then doesn't have to make for an expensive trip.

 Table of Contents